Loose Motion After Embryo Transfer

 The whole IVF process, from ovulation stimulation to embryo transfer, can tire you both physically and emotionally.
 It is okay to relax and rest a few days after embryo transfer.

-Your doctor will also prescribe and advise you to follow certain precautions after the procedure.
+Your doctor will also prescribe and advise you to follow certain precautions after the IVF procedure.
 Follow them and stay positive throughout the IVF journey.

 Eat a well-balanced diet